-- Expansion of Veterans Park and introduction of walking and biking trails along Brushy Creek, which connect to the regional trail system via the Heritage Trail. - Use of the former Senior Center site as pocket park / courtyard for public gatherings and events, which leads to pedestrian entrances to the parking garage.
+- Expansion of Veterans Park and introduction of walking and biking trails along Brushy Creek, which connect to the regional trail system via the Heritage Trail. - Reconfiguration of the Kiwanis Field into a neighborhood park with community facilities. - Use of the former Senior Center site as pocket park / courtyard for public gathering and events, which leads to pedestrian entrances to the parking garage.
 Site could be partially redeveloped.